MaikeMorrison/personal-website/content/home/resources.md

 * A suggested timeline
 * An overview of the application and interview/visit process
-* A summary of the application
+* A summary of the application materials

 We aimed to share what we wish we knew before we began the application process; we hope it serves you well!